romainmartinez/motion/docs/index.md

 - Object-oriented architecture where each class is associated with common and specialized functionalities:
   - **Markers3d**: 3d markers positions
-  - **Analogs3d**: analogs (emg, force or any analog signal)
+  - **Analogs3d**: analogs (emg, force or any analog meca)
   - **GeneralizedCoordinate**: generalized coordinate (joint angle)
   - **RotoTrans**: roto-translation matrix

-- Specialized functionalities include signal processing routine commonly used in biomechanics: filters, normalization, onset detection, outliers detection, derivative, etc.
+- Specialized functionalities include meca processing routine commonly used in biomechanics: filters, normalization, onset detection, outliers detection, derivative, etc.

 - Each functionality can be chained.
 In addition to making it easier to write and read code, it allows you to add and remove analysis steps easily (such as Lego blocks).